Server

 Console.CancelKeyPress += (_, e) => { e.Cancel = true; cts.Cancel(); };

-await server1.RunAsync(cts.Token);Stopping the server
+await server.RunAsync(cts.Token);Stopping the server

 StopAsync() triggers shutdown.
 Internally it :